View as Map

 El Manantial Tacos Y Hot Dogs

 A unique mobile restaurant that offers both a taco truck and a hot dog trailer.
-They serve not only tacos, but burros, caramelos, tortas, and quesadillas, and their hot dogs are recognized as some of the city’s best — wrapped in bacon, nestled in a fresh bun, and dressed with a galaxy of condiments.
+They serve not only tacos, but burros, caramelos, tortas, and quesadillas.
+The hot dogs are recognized as some of the city’s best — wrapped in bacon, nestled in a fresh bun, and dressed with a constellation of condiments.

 Costillas Nopales at El Taco Rustico (Photo credit: Jackie Tran)